 “For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse…” ~Romans 1:20

-One of the greatest joys in life is sharing Christ with my boys.
-As the above verse states, God’s character qualities are seen all around us; His creativity in the world, His care for us in the food He provides, the fact that He is a God of order, etc.
+One of our greatest joys in life is sharing Christ with our boys.
+As the above verse states, God’s character qualities are seen all around us: His creativity in the world, His care for us in the food He provides, the fact that He is a God of order, etc.

 Even when things go wrong in a nature study, you can learn from it.